Dr. Devinder Chauhan – Retina Eye Specialist in Melbourne

 Channel 10’s Eyewitness News team visited Dr Chauhan’s clinic in Box Hill last week to find out more about age-related macular degeneration.
 The star of the piece was Alan Kell, a veteran of 104 intravitreal injections over the last 9… Continue Reading

-Ellex’s proprietary, patented 2RT™ technology features a speckled beam profile which exclusively targets selected, individual cells within the retinal pigment epithelium (RPE).
-The application of 2RT™ to the RPE results in the formation of microbubbles around the melonasomes.
-These microbubbles… Continue Reading
+Nanosecond laser technology features a speckled beam profile which exclusively targets selected, individual cells within the retinal pigment epithelium (RPE).
+The application of nanosecond laser to the RPE results in the formation of microbubbles around the melonasomes.
+These microbubbles expand and then coalesce,… Continue Reading

 20 years ago, I was researching the world’s first commercially available OCT (Optical Coherence Tomography) scanner for my MD thesis in London.
 The pictures were grainy, indistinct, difficult to interpret and took a few seconds to take.
 At that time… Continue Reading